dotnet/runtime/src/clr/Documentation/building/debugging-instructions.md

 You can combine steps 4-8 and pass everything on the lldb command line:

-`lldb-3.6 -o "plugin load libsosplugin.so" -o "process launch -s" -o "process handle -s false SIGUSR1 SIGUSR2" -o "breakpoint set -n LoadLibraryExW" corerun HelloWorld.exe linux`
+`lldb-3.9 -o "plugin load libsosplugin.so" -o "process launch -s" -o "process handle -s false SIGUSR1 SIGUSR2" -o "breakpoint set -n LoadLibraryExW" corerun HelloWorld.exe linux`

 ### SOS commands ###

-This is the full list of commands currently supported by SOS.
-LLDB is case-sensitive unlike windbg.
+This is the full list of commands currently supported by SOS. lldb is case-sensitive unlike windbg.

 	Type "soshelp <functionname>" for detailed info on that function.